 The initial step towards attaining a VCMI Claim is establishing compliance with the Foundational Criteria.
-This step represents the majority of the reporting and verification requirements to obtain a VCMI Claim.
+This step represents the majority of the reporting requirements to obtain a VCMI Claim.
 Compliance with all metrics and assurance levels across the Foundational Criteria is the defining prerequisite for attaining a VCMI Claim.
-The outline of each Foundational Criterion is provided below with compliance requirements provided in the subsequent sections.
+The outline of each Foundational Criterion is provided below with compliance requirements and recommendations provided in the subsequent sections.

-- Foundational Criterion 1: Maintain and publicly disclose an annual greenhouse gas emissions inventory; - Foundational Criterion 2: Set and publicly disclose science-aligned near-term emission reduction targets, and publicly commit to reaching net zero emissions no later than 2050; - Foundational Criterion 3: Demonstrate that the company is making progress in financial allocation, governance and strategy towards meeting its near-term emission reduction target; - Foundational Criterion 4: Demonstrate that the company's public policy advocacy supports the goals of the Paris Agreement and does not represent a barrier to ambitious climate regulation.
+- Foundational Criterion 1: Maintain and publicly disclose an annual greenhouse gas emissions inventory; - Foundational Criterion 2: Set and publicly disclose science-aligned near-term emissions reduction targets, consistent with reaching net-zero emissions no later than 2050; - Foundational Criterion 3: Demonstrate that the company is making progress on financial allocation, governance and strategy towards meeting a near-term emissions reduction target; and - Foundational Criterion 4: Demonstrate that the company's public policy advocacy supports the goals of the Paris Agreement and does not represent a barrier to ambitious climate regulation.